stefanbackor/django-debug-toolbar-pycassa/README.md

 # Django Debug Toolbar for Pycassa NoSQL driver
 This is an extension panel for Django Debug Toolbar that adds Pycassa's NoSQL stack trace debug to your debug toolbar.
-Pycassa is Apache Cassandra's python driver.
+[Pycassa](https://github.com/pycassa/pycassa) is Apache Cassandra's python driver.

 ### Setup
-Modify INSTALLED_APPS and DEBUG_TOOLBAR_PANELS in your `settings.py`
+Modify your `settings.py` Add `debug_toolbar_pycassa` to `INSTALLED_APPS` and `DEBUG_TOOLBAR_PANELS`:

 ```
 INSTALLED_APPS = (